dbca-wa/ledger/README.md

 means no two fields anywhere in one application schema can have have the same name.
 Also note that the name cannot contain spaces or special characters such as question marks, full stops, etc.

-`label` is the piece of text proceeding an input and is usually the question to be answered in the input.
+`label` is the piece of text preceding an input and is usually the question to be answered in the input.

 ##### Non-mandatory Attributes